 Our faculty's research programs can be grouped into areas critical to human health:

 - Cancer/cell growth (G. Chen, Craven, Huang, Kilgore, Luo, Plattner, She, Swanson, Wu, Xu and Yang),

 - Neuroscience (Blalock, G. Chen, K. Chen, Head, Landfield, Luo, Norris, Porter and Thibault),

 - Cardiovascular system (Cassis, F. Despa, S. Despa, Lee, Loria, Yiannikouris),

 - Metabolic diseases (Cassis, F. Despa, S. Despa, Loria, Nikolajczyk, Yiannikouris).
 The faculty's specific research interests are described on their individual web pages.

 Detailed Description of the Graduate Program PHARMACOLOGY GS Handbook*

-NOTICE: Although every effort is made to ensure that this material [Pharmacology Graduate Handbook] is accurate and up to date, it is provided for the convenience of the user and should not be considered the official version.
+NOTICE*: Although every effort is made to ensure that the Pharmacology Graduate Handbook is accurate and up to date, it is provided for the convenience of the user and should not be considered the official version.
 The official version of this material is available in the Pharmacology administrative offices.
 The user is advised to refer to and rely upon the official version of this material when making significant decisions or judgments.